groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-email-messages.md

 {{< /tab >}}
 {{< /tabs >}}

 The result is shown below.
-The image is placed in a separate folder.
+External resources are placed in a separate folder.

 ![Place HTML resources in a separate folder](/viewer/net/images/rendering-basics/render-email-messages/render-email-to-html-external-resources.png)